Cook Islands

 Current environmental issues affecting the Cook Islander people: limited land presents solid and liquid waste disposal problems; soil destruction and deforestation; environmental degradation due to indiscriminate use of pesticides; improper disposal of pollutants; overfishing and destructive fishing practices; over dredging of lagoons and coral rubble beds; unregulated building.

-Google maps Cook Islands
+Google Maps Cook Islands

 The capital and other divisions